 [Willow Coyote-Maestas] 39:17

 All right, great.
 Now I'm gonna move on and switch the conversation to something else just so that we can talk about something else.
-And I want to first just talk about give give Mike and Aashish a moment to talk maybe a little bit more about what you guys are doing.
-And then as well maybe Nevin because I wasn't aware that you said that your group is doing the sort of di subgroup meetings as well.
+And I want to first just talk about give Mike and Aashish a moment to talk maybe a little bit more about what you guys are doing.
+And then as well maybe Nevin because I wasn't aware that you said that your group is doing the sort of DEI subgroup meetings as well.
 But can you can you tell us a bit like how you decide on different topics, you know, who's leading that is that student led?
-And then also, yeah, firsthand of that, and then there's a follow up question that I
+And then also, yeah, firsthand to that, and then there's a follow up question that I want.

 [Michael Keiser] 39:54

-want.
 All right.
 Okay, so we've gone through an evolution on this.
 The way we started, it was initially in the earliest days, people would volunteer.
 And yes, and so this was a we had a question earlier, I think in the survey, which is, you know, what is the structure to it.
 And so people would bring up topics.
 Often the earliest topics were about things we wanted to know that we felt we lacked, like a code of conduct that we publicly adhere to, and the disgust statement about, about diversity at all on the lab website, which hadn't been there, things like that, pretty quickly, we moved through the sorts of things that were present, say artifacts or deliverables that we meet want to be on the same page about.
 And we began to go through a priority list because one of the early things we created was a list of things before we're interested in.
 After that, we began to bring in structure of having rotating lab members, leading each of the discussions.
-But there's something I also want to mention, which is made some some real mistakes.
+But there's something I also want to mention, which is made some real mistakes.
 We have an hour meeting on DEI, later in the week, and our meetings are on Monday.
 So accurate business, we also made a 15 minute time, that was where there'll be a separate presenter that week, who would simply present two to three slides or equivalent content of raising awareness on a topic of their choosing.
 And this worked pretty well for quite a while.
 And actually people really liked it, it was efficient and informative, and was separate from the more discussion and deeper sessions that we had separately.
 The thing though, that I learned by experience was a problem was sometimes that brief awareness topic was really painful.
 And maybe not really painful to everyone, but to someone.
 Sometimes, if you have had these lived experiences, and people are bumbling around trying to figure it out with good intentions, and they're doing it before each group meeting, some are fine.
 And some of them mean that you've just been context switched, you've just been triggered, you've just been reopened to trauma.
 And now you're going to spend the next hour and a half listening to something about machine learning.
 That's not going to land for you.
 And furthermore, it's gonna get more and more painful over time.
 And so as much as that was a really, more often than not for much of the lab, positive experience that raised awarenesses, we realized we couldn't put it back to back on Monday, right before our scientific part of the group meeting men so we really had to restructure and make a space for that type of process in the DI separate meetings that we particularly put in our case on Thursdays later in the day.

 [Michael Keiser] 42:40

 Some other things that are important.
 And also by the way, as we move forward in topics, we realized we needed guardrails, we needed people who are presenting to a week in advance, disclose a moment or two what their topic is.
 And we have a survey.
 Again, this is back to gain resource where administratively, we have an anonymous survey where anyone can weigh in, I'm not comfortable with this, or I think it should be professionally moderated, where I just have a concern at all about it.
 And we always check that survey before that session.
 Additionally, there's some just kind of cultural guardrails and as a lab, which is, if you're beginning to feel triggered, leave, it's okay.
 You know, when people need to leave, we don't even need to know your reasons, that's easy on zoom, it'll be a little harder in person, we had to figure that out.
 But that being a basic expectation, and furthermore, having ways even through the survey that people could raise actually, not only just me, but I think we should continue this discussion right now, without having to be the person that raises their hand in zoom and says it, because sometimes we hit really hard topics.
 And that's some of the things we've learned from it.
 Additionally, we have both identify and try to identify practically topics that we think we would like a pro or a moderator to come in and help us with.
 And even if a topic is not necessarily, you know, we know it's going to be a difficult, uncomfortable, disturbing topic.
 Even if it's a core topic, we're also beginning to invest in working with either UCSF in it and also paying outside of UCSF for moderators to come in.
 And we can't do that every week.
 That's a matter of organization.
 But we've worked for instance, with UCSF, FSAP, the faculty and staff, oh I should look at the acronym, office who are fantastic and brought a speaker in to lead our discussion, UCSF Faculty and Staff Assistance Program.
 And Kate Holly was our speaker there.
 But just to give you a sense, then I'll turn over to Aashish.
 I want to be too long.
 We have a bunch of different categories.
 We try to pre flag ahead of time what our topic is going to be about.
 We have a project management board, we use GitHub issue tracking for this.
 And so we can also have a history of what's happened in the lab before and links to previous presentations, resources, discussions and things we've made.
-And so we've recently discussed just under because we have a category for that scientific racism, history of diversity and stem socio economic roots of academic faculty case study which is for sterilization United States compassionate listening bias and fairness and machine learning, strategically planning your PhD, self reflection and white supremacy representation in the workplace, and academia, and other topics like this, and we've got about 60, something topics that we discussed are on on the list.
+And so we've recently discussed just under because we have a category for that scientific racism, history of diversity and stem socio economic roots of academic faculty case study which is for sterilization United States compassionate listening bias and fairness and machine learning, strategically planning your PhD, self reflection and white supremacy representation in the workplace, and academia, and other topics like this, and we've got about 60, something topics that we discussed are on the list.
 And so we try to use a lot of these resources to catch as best we can, when something is likely to be traumatic, or require more help.
 But part of it too, is recognizing that we just need our own safety valves if we accidentally hit things because sometimes they can ambush us individually.